Novel Transformations of PbTiO3 with Pressure and Temperature

 Electronic structure calculations reveal distinct pressure-dependent behaviors, as shown in Fig.~\ref{fig:fig_7}. $\alpha$-PbO undergoes band-gap closure and metallizes above $\sim$70~GPa, and $\beta$- and $\delta$-PbO remain semiconducting up to 100~GPa.
 The $\beta$ phase shows only a modest gap reduction from 1.9 to 1.8~eV between 50 and 100~GPa, whereas $\delta$-PbO retains a 1.4–1.7~eV gap~\cite{Lebeda2023}.
 The persistence of semiconducting behavior in $\beta$- and $\delta$-PbO reflects their larger Pb–Pb separations and layered frameworks, in contrast to the denser, more metallic $\alpha$-PbO network.
 In fact, it is likely that the Pb–Pb bonds play an important role in the incipient electronic properties of the PbO polymorphs.

 It is useful to contrast the behavior of PbTiO$_3$ with that of other oxide perovskites.
 Orthorhombic aluminate and stannate perovskites GdAlO$_3$, YAlO$_3$, and CaSnO$_3$ exhibit the well known octahedral tilting on compression~\cite{Ross2004_Gd,Ross2004_Y,Zhao2004_Ca}.
 KNbO$_3$, a prototypical ferroelectric perovskite, exhibits a sequence of pressure-induced phase transitions—from orthorhombic to tetragonal near 8~GPa, to cubic around 12~GPa, and finally to a distinct orthorhombic (GdFeO$_3$-type) structure near 40~GPa~\cite{Qi2023,Kobayashi2000}.
 In contrast, CaTiO$_3$, the mineral perovskite, remains stable on cold compression up to 60~GPa but transforms upon heating at higher pressure to a monoclinic CaTi$_2$O$_5$ phase and CaO~\cite{Truffet2023,Guennou2010}.
 Of the magnetic perovskites, LaCrO$_3$ undergoes a transition from rhombohedral to orthorhombic near 5~GPa~\cite{Zhou2011,Hashimoto1998}, whereas HoCrO$_3$ transforms to a monoclinic phase above 20~GPa~\cite{Bhadram2014,Mall2023}.
-Like PbTiO$_3$, iron-rich (Mg$_x$Fe$_{1-x}$)SiO$_3$ perovskite breaks down to form mixed oxides at lower mantle $P$-$T$ conditions similar to those explored here~\cite{Hemley1992_SilicatePerovskite}, whereas magnesium-rich (Mg$_x$Fe$_{1-x}$)SiO$_3$ remains stable but transforms to a post-perovskite phase at higher pressures~\cite{Hirose2006}.
+Although there is no evidence of PbTiO$_3$ in the deep mantle, its behavior may be compared to that of the well studied (Mg,Fe)SiO$_3$.
+Iron-rich (Mg$_x$Fe$_{1-x}$)SiO$_3$ perovskite breaks down to form mixed oxides at lower mantle $P$-$T$ conditions similar to those explored here~\cite{Hemley1992_SilicatePerovskite}, whereas magnesium-rich (Mg$_x$Fe$_{1-x}$)SiO$_3$ remains stable but transforms to a post-perovskite phase at higher pressures~\cite{Hirose2006}.